 This is just the start of how AI will begin impacting the customer experience and integration of traditional CCM outputs will be critical to delivering on this.

-CCM Trends: Cloud Migration Continues
+Cloud Migration Continues

 For highly regulated industries CCM software has been a must for years.
 Therefore, it is one of the oldest components in the technology stack.
 As large companies move major portions of their infrastructure to the cloud, they’ve found migrating legacy CCM solutions problematic.